dku-plant-futures/dku-plant-futures.github.io/README.md

-This repository hosts the website for the Plant Futures Club at Duke Kunshan University.
+This repository hosts the website for the Plant Futures Club at Duke Kunshan University --- https://dku-plant-futures.github.io/